gscontras/ESSLLI-2016/chapters/2-pragmatics.md

     - Functional Application; Predicate Modification
   - The compositional semantics example from DIPPL -->

 Capturing scalar implicature within the RSA framework might not induce waves of excitement.
 However, by implementing implicature-calculation within a formal model of communication, we can also capture its interactions with other pragmatic factors.
-Goodman and Stuhlmüller propose taking into account the listener's knowledge about the speaker's epistemic state: whether or not the speaker has full or partial knowledge about the state of the world (Fig. 1).
+Goodman and Stuhlmüller (2013) explored what happens when the speaker only has partial knowledge about the state of the world (Fig. 1).
+Below, we explore this model, taking into account the listener's knowledge about the speaker's epistemic state: whether or not the speaker has full or partial knowledge about the state of the world.

 <img src="../images/scalar.png" alt="Fig. 3: Example communication scenario from Goodman and Stuhmüller." style="width: 500px;"/>
 <center>Fig. 1: Example communication scenario from Goodman and Stuhmüller: How will the listener interpret the speaker’s utterance?
 How will this change if she knows that he can see only two of the objects?.</center>